ratul-07/kindle-review-sentiment-analysis/README.md

+# Kindle Review Sentiment Analysis

-# Overview of the Project
+## Overview of the Project
 This is a personal project of kindle review sentiment analysis  which aims to understand the working of word2vec and avg word2vec

 ## About the Dataset